Catholic guilt is a distinctly Irish affliction that this IMAGE writer believes we need to rid ourselves of – because the time of fear has passed

 I told my mother recently that I would prefer to be a Protestant than a Catholic.
 Unsurprisingly, she was not impressed — her name is Mary and she is holier than her namesake, Our Lady herself.

-She scolded me for my lack of attendance at mass, and told me “you’ll have to go to mass one of these Sunday’s Edaein because everyone is asking for you.”
-I apologized for forgetting, in my Catholic guilt, that mass is actually a social occasion and not a ritual to worship our Lord.
+She scolded me for my lack of attendance at mass, and told me “you’ll have to go to mass one of these Sundays, Edaein, because everyone is asking for you.”
+I apologised for forgetting, in my Catholic guilt, that mass is actually a social occasion and not a ritual to worship our Lord.

-Like many Irish people, mass, the church and faith were a protruding part of my childhood.
+Like many Irish people, mass, the church and faith were an intrinsic part of my childhood.